ArchipelagoMW/Archipelago/docs/world api.md

 ### Regions

-Regions are logical containers, that typically hold locations that share some common access rules.
-If location logic is written from scratch, using regions greatly simplifies the definition and allows to somewhat easily implement things like entrance randomizer in logic.
+Regions are logical containers that typically hold locations that share some common access rules.
+If location logic is written from scratch, using regions greatly simplifies the requirements and can help with implementing things like entrance randomization in logic.

-Regions have a list called `exits`, which are `Entrance` objects representing transitions to other regions.
+Regions have a list called `exits`, containing `Entrance` objects representing transitions to other regions.

-There has to be one special region "Menu" from which the logic unfolds.
+There must be one special region, "Menu", from which the logic unfolds.
 AP assumes that a player will always be able to return to the "Menu" region by resetting the game ("Save and quit").

 ### Entrances

-An `Entrance` connects to a region, is assigned to region's exits and has rules to define if it and thus the connected region is accessible.
-They can be static (regular logic) or be defined/connected during generation (entrance randomizer).
+An `Entrance` has a `parent_region` and `connected_region`, where it is in the `exits` of its parent, and the `entrances` of its connected region.
+The `Entrance` then has rules assigned to it to determine if it can be passed through, making the connected region accessible.
+They can be static (regular logic) or be defined/connected during generation (entrance randomization).

 ### Access Rules